shivaji8056/gcp-cloudrun-functions-qwikstart/README.md

 *   Deploy and test the function. 🚀
 *   View logs. 🪵

-## ⚙️ Setup and Requirements ⚙️

-Before starting the lab, ensure you have:

-*   Access to a standard internet browser (Chrome browser recommended). 🌐
-*   An Incognito or private browser window to avoid account conflicts. 👤
-*   Sufficient time to complete the lab (approximately 20 minutes). ⏱️

-**Important:** Use only the student account provided for this lab.
-Using your personal Google Cloud account may incur charges. ⚠️

-## 👨‍💻 Lab Instructions 👨‍💻

-### 1. Start the Lab and Sign in to the Google Cloud Console

-1. Click the **Start Lab** button. ▶️
-2. If prompted, select your payment method. 💳
-3. On the left, find the **Lab Details** pane. ℹ️
-4. Click **Open Google Cloud console** (or right-click and select **Open Link in Incognito Window**). 🖱️
-5. Copy the **Username** from the Lab Details pane and paste it into the Sign in dialog.
-Click **Next**. ➡️
-6. Copy the **Password** from the Lab Details pane and paste it into the Welcome dialog.
-Click **Next**. ➡️
-7. Accept the terms and conditions. 👍
-8. Do not add recovery options or two-factor authentication. 🚫
-9. Do not sign up for free trials. 🚫
-10. The Google Cloud console will open in a new tab. ☁️

 ### **Task 1: Create a function**

 In this step, you're going to create a Cloud Run function using the console.